Tiki: (Maori, Marquesan) m. figure.

 Tiki hands motifs.

-Arms are usually associated to strength, power, and tiki arms are used to symbolize strength, or growth when they are designed pointing upward.
+Arms are usually associated with strength, power, and tiki arms are used to symbolize strength, or growth when they are designed pointing upward.

 This tiki with an all-seeing eye on the front was placed on the shoulder for protection: